-Our audits were conducted for the purpose of forming an opinion on the Fund's financial statements that collectively comprise the Fund's basic financial statements.
-The additional supplementary information, which comprise Schedule 4 and Schedule 5 as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the Fund's basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the Fund's basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the Fund's basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the Fund's basic financial statements or to the Fund's basic financial statements themselves, and other additional procedures in accordance with US GAAS.
-In our opinion, the additional supplementary information is fairly stated, in all material respects, in relation to the Fund's basic financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Fund's basic financial statements.
+The schedule of administrative expenses, schedule investment services, professional services and administrative expenses, summary of investment services, and summary of professional services are presented for purposes of additional analysis and are not a required part of the basic financial statements.

+Such information is the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS and Government Auditing Standards.
+In our opinion, the schedule of administrative expenses, schedule investment services, professional services and administrative expenses, summary of investment services, and summary of professional services are fairly stated, in all material respects, in relation to the basic financial statements as a whole.